Inferring Displacement Fields from Sparse Measurements Using the Statistical Finite Element Method: Stochastic Mechanical Balance Equations

 \subsection{Polynomial Chaos Expansion}

+Although the MC simulation is a flexible and robust method, it can often be computationally expensive.
+Hence, we use the PC technique to represent the stochastic functions.
+Readers familiar with PC expansion may skip this section and proceed to \autoref{sec:statFEM}.
 The PC expansion method approximates the discretized stochastic function $\vecu^h(\vecX^h,\theta)$ using orthogonal PC bases \cite{ghanem2003stochastic}.
 It is based on the multiplicative decomposition of a random output into a deterministic part, namely the PC coefficients $\vecu_j$, and a stochastic part $\mPsi_j$ in a separable manner as

 where, $\vecxi =\{\xi_1, \dots, \xi_M\}$ denotes a set of $M$ independent and identically distributed (i.i.d) standard Gaussian random variables characterizing input uncertainties.
 We assume that a finite-dimensional germ $\vecxi$ is sufficient to describe the underlying randomness exactly.
 For practical implementation, the stochastic function $\vecu^h\big(\vecX^h,\vecxi(\theta)\big)$ is approximated by $\vecu_P^h\big(\vecX^h,\vecxi(\theta)\big)$ after truncating it at the $P$-th term, i.e,